catalystneuro/neuroconv/README.md

 $ pip install nwb-conversion-tools
 ```

-For more flexibility we recommend installing the latest version directly from github.
-The following commands will create an environment with all the requiered dependencies and the latest updates.
+For more flexibility we recommend installing the latest version directly from GitHub.
+The following commands will create an environment with all the required dependencies and the latest updates.
 ```
 $ git clone https://github.com/catalystneuro/nwb-conversion-tools
 $ cd nwb-conversion-tools